 Frequently Asked Questions

 This page provides information on frequently asked questions (FAQ) the KBN receives related to nursing scope of practice.
-You may review all the nursing scope of practice FAQs through the list below, search by key words, or select the license type or credential under FAQs by Practice.
-Please note additional FAQs will be added.
+You may review all the nursing scope of practice FAQs through the list below, search by key words, or select the license type or credential under "FAQs by Practice" located on the right side of this page.
+Please note: additional FAQs are added routinely.

 Can an APRN dispense medications?